Vietnam Visa Guide for Overseas Vietnamese With Foreign Passports

-Although you were born in Vietnam and your nationality is now a foreign country, then you will be regarded as an overseas Vietnamese.
+Although you were born in Vietnam and your nationality is now a foreign country, you will be regarded as an overseas Vietnamese.
 Vietnam values the special status of the overseas Vietnamese and offers you special visa types and exemptions.

 Option 1: 5-year visa exemption certificate